 It’s a fact that as an American abroad, you need to file US taxes if you reach the tax filing threshold.
 However, doing so allows you to take advantage of expat tax benefits.
-One of them is called the Foreign Earned Income Exclusion.
-From this, it’s important to understand what impact this benefit has on your finances for 2021.
+In 2023, one of them is called the Foreign Earned Income Exclusion, and it’s for US expats.
+From this, it’s important to understand what benefits you qualify for (benefits like FEIE) and how they impact your finances.

 The FEIE – or Foreign Earned Income Exclusion – is essentially Form 2555 on a US tax return.
 It allows any taxpaying qualified US expat the right to exclude a certain amount of foreign earned income on their tax return.
 Foreign earned income can be your salary, wages, or any other amounts paid to you for personal services rendered by you abroad.

 Foreign earned income that does not qualify for the FEIE can be: getting paid as an employee of the US government abroad or getting paid for work on international waters.
 It also does not include the majority of employer contributions into a foreign pension.